nickjeffrey/kvm_backup/README.md

 1) Source and target directory structures / storage pools must be identical
 2) Same networks must be on the source and target hosts
 3) SSH key pair auth already configured
 4) QEMU uses the nbd (Network Block Device) protocol over a high TCP port (default range: 49152–49215) for transferring disk images during storage migration (--copy-storage-all).
-This means the firewall This means that the target KVM host will need to allow incoming traffic on those ports.
+This means the firewall on thetarget KVM host will need to allow incoming traffic on those ports.